• Free shipping on all orders

 Shaving also doesn’t decrease shedding.
 All it does is shave the fur down to a shorter level, which is just going to leave you with smaller hairs than normal all over your house.
 They might even be pricklier and more annoying than before.

 The better option for controlling your Great Dane’s shedding is to provide excellent coat care.
 This consists of regularly brushing your dog with a brush appropriate for their coat type.
 Curry brushes are a great option for Great Dane coats.
 Bathing your dog can help reduce their shedding but bathing them too much will remove the natural oils from the skin, resulting in dry skin.
-Dry and potentially irritated skin is likely to shed more heavily than skin that is healthy.
+Dry and potentially irritated skin is likely to shed more heavily than healthy skin.

 Topical moisturizers formulated for dogs can help to keep your dog’s skin and coat healthy, and you can also consider adding omega-3 fatty acids to your dog’s diet to support healthy skin and coat.
 Some foods are formulated specifically to support skin health, which may also reduce shedding.